Ready. Aim. Fire! |

 Britton:Let me for now simply list two of the more modest, think of them as "starter systems", which may be good ways for your town or city to lay the base for, perhaps, a more ambitious effort that may follow later.
 These include:

 - Car Free Sundays: This is an approach that we have seen in a fast growing number of places across Europe.
 The first of these were organized in the Netherlands and in Switzerland, beginning as early as 1973, although in the intervening years they have only been occasional and nor very well known or followed up.
 Perhaps the best publicized of these of late has been the cycle of four Italian Car Free Sundays that were organized in the first months of 2000.
 In the coming months we are going to see a number of these, including at the national level in the Netherlands where a national Car Free Sunday is being organized for 24 September.

 - The European Commission's "In Town without my Car!"
 Day, which was initially of course pioneered in France and which this year is going to be held on 22 September.
 They call their days "In town without my car!" and set as their goal "to increase public awareness of the pollution caused by thoughtless use of cars in towns and to reaffirm the place of pedestrians, cyclists and public urban transport.".
 This is a wide open approach which also tries to make place for alternative fuel vehicles, and leaves each city to chose its own path.

-- CB: Is that all that there is to chose from?
+- Busters: Is that all that there is to chose from?

-- CB: Okay, so what should we do next?
+- Busters: Okay, so what should we do next?

 Back to top